Figure W4A: Wiarton harbour (c. 1920s).

 Virtually all the empty groundspace in Figure W4C has been filled with

-buildings housing the Wiarton Yacht Club and marina.
+buildings housing the Wiarton Marina and yacht club.
 Figure W4D shows

 the marina in 2000.
 The kinked breakwater pier and the main wharf